-- iii.
-Education (at least 1 member) - iv.
-Engineering, the Built Environment and Information Technology (at least 1 member) - v.
-Health Sciences (at least 2 members) - vi.
-Law (at least 1 member) - vii.
-Science (at least 2 members) - viii.
-LT Collab (at least 1 member) - b.
-REC-H, in the case where a shortfall of expertise and or knowledge in a particular area is identified. - 5.
-Nominated candidates are appointed as REC-H members for a three-year renewable term if they meet at least the following criteria: - a.
-Provide evidence of having successfully completed at least the following training - i.
-TRREE Module 1: Introduction to Research Ethics - ii.
-TRREE Module 2.1: Research Ethics Evaluation - iii.
-TRREE Module 3.1: Informed Consent - b.
+- i.
+Macquarie University's Online Ethics Training Module for the Social Sciences and Humanities - b.
 If the above has not been completed in the 3 years prior to appointment, provide evidence of any additional ethics training acquired in the 3 years prior to appointment. - c.
-Have a working knowledge of the Department of Health Research Ethics Guidelines (2015) and POPI Act. - 6.
+Have a working knowledge of the National Department of Health Research Ethics Guidelines (2024) and POPI Act. - 6.
 New appointments are staggered to ensure appropriate balance and maintain continuity.
 Members are informed in writing that they have been appointed on the REC-H. On appointment, RECH members are required to sign a statement undertaking that: - a.
 All matters of which he/she becomes aware during the course of his/her work on the REC-H will be kept confidential. - b.
 Any conflicts of interest, which exist or may arise during his/her tenure on the REC-H will be declared. - 7.
 Members are not offered remuneration, except in exceptional cases lay members who may be reimbursed for traveling expenses to attend meetings. - 8.
 The membership and composition of the REC-H will be continuously monitored to ensure appropriate representation.
 The Chairperson and Deputy Chairperson will perform an annual review of the composition, expertise and contribution of members.
 When a member resigns from the REC-H, the choice of a replacement takes into account the Faculty from which the member was nominated, the overall balance of the REC-H and specific expertise that is needed. - 9.
 The university will provide protection in respect of liabilities that may arise when members are acting in good faith whilst performing their REC-H responsibilities. - 10.
 REC-H members' responsibility include - a. proof of research ethics training, refreshed at least once within the period of appointment, - b.
 GCP training, evident by certificate issued not more than 2 years previously, for members who review clinical trials proposals, - c. attending meetings on a regular basis and not leaving until meetings are adjourned, - d. attending a minimum of seven meetings per year (excluding sabbatical or other leave periods), - e. maintaining strict confidentiality regarding information, reviews and decisions and all matters discussed at committee meetings, - f. disclosing conflict of interest and where conflict does exist with respect to a study, not reviewing the protocol or leaving the room during discussion of and voting on the protocol, - g. indicating with a signature on the attendance register that they will maintain confidentiality of all proceedings and declare any conflict of interest. - h. respecting each other's views and the deliberative process, - i. deciding independently if the design and conduct of proposed studies will protect participants' safety, rights and welfare, - j. remaining impartial and objective when reviewing protocols,